jrin771/jrin771.github.io/README.md

 feels like huang basement but isn't

-big thing(s) are HERE NOW
+big thing is in the works

-Day 8/100
+Day 7/100